-Studies have examined ecosystem interactions of fishes in the California Current System (CCS) and classified arrowtooth flounder into the functional group of "large flatfish", along with Pacific halibut and petrale sole.
+Studies have examined ecosystem interactions of fishes in the California Current System (CCS) and classified Arrowtooth Flounder into the functional group of "large flatfish", along with Pacific Halibut and Petrale Sole.
 These flatfish account for the highest trophic level flatfish in the CCS (Field and Francis 2006).
-While arrowtooth flounder is both a predator and prey of Pacific halibut in the Gulf of Alaska (Gaichas et al. 2010), in the CCS the only significant trophic interaction between these species is predation by halibut of juvenile arrowtooth.
-Overall, arrowtooth flounder has the strongest potential for trophic interactions as a predator of many macroinvertebrates and juvenile fishes in the CCS (Field et al. 2006).
-We found no studies to suggest any environmentally driven aspects to the growth or recruitment dynamics for arrowtooth flounder.
+While Arrowtooth Flounder is both a predator and prey of Pacific Halibut in the Gulf of Alaska (Gaichas et al. 2010), in the CCS the only significant trophic interaction between these species is predation by Halibut of juvenile Arrowtooth Flounder.
+Overall, Arrowtooth Flounder has the strongest potential for trophic interactions as a predator of many macroinvertebrates and juvenile fishes in the CCS (Field et al. 2006).
+We found no studies to suggest any environmentally driven aspects to the growth or recruitment dynamics for Arrowtooth Flounder.